kienhaminh/profile/README.md

 # Or start only the web app
 pnpm -F @portfolio/web dev

+# Or start only the documentation site
+pnpm -F @portfolio/docs dev
 ```

-The development server will be available at [http://localhost:3000](http://localhost:3000).
+The web app will be available at [http://localhost:3000](http://localhost:3000) and the Mintlify docs at [http://localhost:3001](http://localhost:3001).

 ### 5. Admin Access